marycgartland/CatanJr/README.txt

         		- This gives the player the option to view the resources they have in their pocket

  		Option 5: End turn [E]:
-        		- This allows the player to end their turn and the next players turn begins.
+        		- This allows the player to end their turn and the next player's turn begins.

-	7. Once a player ends their turn it is the next players turn and the cycle is repeated.
+	7. Once a player ends their turn it is the next player's turn and the cycle is repeated.
-	8. The game ends when a player has successfully placed 7 on their lairs on the board
+	8. The game ends when a player has successfully placed 7 of their lairs on the board

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------